Cosmetic Dentistry involves improving the aesthetics of your teeth, whether that's by means of teeth whitening, implants, crowns, or fillings.

 Are Dental Implants Right For You?

-Most patients are eligible for dental implants.
 Contact us to book a consultation and we can review all of the options for tooth replacement.
 If there isn’t enough bone present, Dr. Martina can discuss bone grafting as a possible solution.
 If it turns out that dental implants are not right for you, we also provide dental bridges and full and partial dentures.

 What Our Patients Love about Dental Implants